Author Archives: HVAC Webmasters

 HVAC Webmasters discusses seven HVAC maintenance reminder postcard ideas for contractors looking to maximize their direct mail marketing.
 Believe it or not, direct mail marketing still has its place in the digital world.

 Don’t believe us?
 The numbers don’t lie.
-In 2022, the average direct mail marketing open rate was 90%.
-That number has sustained itself in 2023 and projects to continue onward.
+The average direct mail marketing open rate is 90%.
+That number has sustained itself despite consistent advancements in digital marketing.

 Why Use Maintenance Reminder Postcards?

 As an HVAC company, you provide an ongoing service.
-Therefore, everyone needs to have their heaters, ACs, or ductwork worked on from time to time, and postcards can help people track when they need maintenance.
+Therefore, everyone needs to have their heaters, ACs, or ductwork worked on occasionally, and postcards can help people track when they need maintenance.

 Here are some instances when an HVAC postcard would be appropriate: